sailorthecoder/sailorthecoder/README.md

 I am Salar Malik, a software engineer 🌉 from the San Francisco Bay Area.

-My passion for code stems from my innate desire to challenge status quo and make people's life easier.
+My passion for code stems from my innate desire to challenge status quo and make people's lives easier.

 I'm dedicated to test driven development of web and mobile applications.